About the Scholarship

 How it Works

-The cash scholarship of $1,000 will be sent directly to the accredited College or University of the recipient’s choice.
-Funds will be distributed as billed by the College or University each quarter or semester for tuition, books, laboratory fees, and similar charges.
-The funds will be set aside for the recipient’s benefits for 24 months following the date of written notice of the award.
-If the recipient does not exercise her right to use the funds within 24-month period, the scholarship shall be forfeited.
+NPEW will provide a scholarship based on available funds.
+The scholarship funds will be sent directly to the college, technical or community college of the recipient’s choosing.
+Funds will be distributed as billed by the institution for tuition, books, laboratory fees, and similar charges.
+The funds will be set aside for the recipients’ use until the end of the calendar year following the date of written notice of the award.
+If the recipient does not exercise her right to use the funds, the scholarship shall be forfeited.

-Final Application Review – A panel consisting of Network board members will review the qualified applications.
-This panel will select the recipient based on these factors: education and career goals; academic records; leadership abilities in civic, social, and professional service.
-A personal interview may be requested.
+Application Review: A panel consisting of Network board members will review the qualified applications.
+This panel will select the recipient based on these factors: education and career goals; academic records; and leadership abilities in civic, social, and professional service.
 These areas have been assigned a relative value to guide the panel in its selection.
-Financial need will be considered, but is not a major factor of the scoring system.
-A member of the Scholarship Committee will be present at the interviews and during the selection of the recipient.
-The committee member will observe and answer technical questions about the scholarship, but will only vote if required to break a tie.
+Financial need will be considered, but it is not a major factor of the scoring system.

 Application Deadline: September 1st each year.